 Steam cleaning not only removes fleas but also gets rid of mildew, dust mites, and other allergens.

 The high temperatures and pressure from the steam cleaning are likely to kill fleas for good.
-I am positive you want to eliminate an infestation and never want fleas back again.
+I am sure you want to eliminate an infestation and never want fleas back again.

 You should consider the following guidelines to achieve this purpose.